 “If pathogens are indeed the cause behind the development of plaques, then we should be able to vaccinate ourselves against those infections,” writes Robert D. Moir, assistant professor at Harvard Medical School , “but it will not be easy to develop a vaccine for Alzheimer because there are apparently so many different pathogens involved in plaque formation,” according to Jacobus Jansen, researcher at Maastricht University .

-It is not necessary to determine precisely what microorganism is causing the problem when using autovaccine therapy.
-This diagnostic problem raised by Jansen is not an issue.
+As it is not necessary to determine precisely what microorganism is causing the problem when using autovaccine therapy, the diagnostic problem raised by Jansen is not an issue.
 However, it is of supreme importance to follow the correct procedures when making the vaccine.
 Many years of research and testing has gone into the preparation of this protocol.
 The goal of the autovaccine therapy is (a) to train the immune system to recognise the pathogenic nucleus of the Cell Wall Deficient Bacteria (CWDB-DNA) as an antigen, so that (b) this new information is stored in the adaptive part of the immune system and (c) the antigen is then neutralised by the immune system as soon as it leaves the body cells.
 This happens during extra-cellular cell division of the CWDB.
 The autovaccine prevents new CWDBs forming and gradually ensures that the chronic illness heals.